 - A) How engaged an influencer’s follows are

-Cohort analysis allows you to dig a bit deeper so that you discover how suitable an influencer is for your brand, and by how much (if at all) they’re boosting your conversion rates.
+Cohort analysis allows you to dig a bit deeper so that you discover how suitable an influencer is for your brand, and by how much (if at all) they’re boosting your conversion and retention rates.

 Here are a few cohorts you could create and analyze: